 Example of a Critical Vendor

-Vendor ABC recently moved to a new payment processing platform.
-The vendor assisted with facilitating the organization's payments, and while the system was up and running, operations for the organization ran smoothly.
-However, due to a major system crash, the organization was unable to access the system to process customer transactions.
+Let's review a hypothetical situation that involves a critical vendor.
+ABC Company recently moved to a new payment processing platform.
+The vendor assisted with facilitating the organization's payments.
+While the system was up and running, operations for the organization ran smoothly.
+However, due to a major system crash, the organization could not access the system to process customer transactions.

 Two factors you should consider:

-- Frequency: Except for ongoing monitoring, how often will you actually perform an assessment on the vendor?
+- How often will you gather core documents and perform a risk assessment on the vendor?

-Your oversight activities should tell you exactly where you need to pay most attention.
-So, focus on the risk that a vendor presents to you as an organization and, most importantly, the risk the vendor presents to that of your consumers' non-public personal information (NPPI).
+Your oversight activities should tell you exactly where you need to pay the most attention.
+So, focus on the risk that a vendor presents to you as an organization and, most importantly, the vendor's risk to your customers and consumers.

-In one real-life example, part of the criteria to qualify a vendor as critical or not was based on the annual spend of anything over $250,000.
-While this is viewed as a high dollar amount spend, the vendor product was a commodity, had no access to systems or NPPI and did not fall under any regulatory risk.
-But, based on the weighting given to the question of spend, this elevated a low risk vendor to that of critical.
+In one real-life example, part of the criteria to qualify a vendor as critical was based on the annual spend exceeding $250,000.
+Although this is considered a high dollar spend, the vendor product was a commodity.
+It, therefore, didn't fall under any regulatory risk because the vendor didn't have access to systems or NPII.
+This low-risk vendor was elevated to critical simply because of the spend amount.

-Per the policy and program guidance, this vendor should have undergone review of financials, business continuity plan (BCP), disaster recovery (DR), SOC, etc. The vendor management team knew better than to actual perform a highly-detailed assessment of the vendor but did make the mistake of including it in their critical vendor list.
+Per the policy and program guidance, this vendor should have undergone a review of financials, business continuity plan (BCP), disaster recovery (DR), SOC, etc. The vendor management team knew better than to perform a highly-detailed assessment of the vendor.
+Still, it made the mistake of including it in their critical vendor list.